- Home

 Intent

-Our aim is to provide a Computer Science curriculum which is engaging, coherent and inclusive of all learners.
-Teachers aim to provide purposeful lessons, allowing students to develop their skills and knowledge across Computer Science, Digital Literacy and IT.
-We want to encourage students to become independent learners by developing their problem solving and programming skills, which will allow them to consider taking the subject further in their studies.
+The department aims to provide purposeful lessons which build upon students' prior learning, allowing them to develop their skills and knowledge across Computer Science, Digital Literacy, and IT.
+We want to encourage students to become independent learners who solve problems and develop their own programs and who will then consider taking the subject further.

 Curriculum sequence